 The Ohio State University Wexner Medical Center (OSUWMC) Internal Medicine Residency Program and the Nationwide Children's Hospital Pediatric Residency Program (NCH) came together in 1985 to create the Combined Internal Medicine-Pediatrics Residency.

-The Combined Med-Peds residency program is structured to provide increasing responsibility in both patient care and teaching supervision over the four years.
+The Med-Peds residency program is structured to provide increasing responsibility in both patient care and teaching supervision over the four years.
 The resident also has progressively more elective time throughout the program to allow for an individualized overall experience.